 The process for reapplying for an F-1 visa after rejection involves all the same steps and costs as your first application.
 This is where applying early the first time around will increase your chances of being approved in time.
 Remember the program dates on your DS-160 and I-20 have to match, and you need to allow ample time for review and interview scheduling.

 What are the chances of getting a US visa after rejection?
 Your chance of being approved for an F-1 student visa after rejection depends on a number of factors — visa denial reason, your major, country of origin, and program start date, to name a few.
-When it comes to the likelihood of getting F-1 status approved after a denial, Brian Meagher, vice president, marketing and digital platforms at Shorelight, suggests you set your expectations.
+When it comes to the likelihood of getting F-1 status approved after a denial, Brian Meagher, vice president, marketing and digital platforms at Shorelight, suggests you set your expectations realistically and focus on addressing the reasons for the initial rejection.

 “Through analyzing the Shorelight data over the last seven years and tens of thousands of student visa appointments, we’ve seen that a student’s chance of getting a visa after already having a denial is significantly reduced,” says Meagher.
 “Which is to say that if a student comes from a country where 70% of students get approved, then a denial on a student’s record would reduce his/her chances down to below 20% likelihood.”